 A Potawatomi Indian chief who assisted General William Henry Harrison in securing the Treaty of Fort Wayne in 1809.

-Winamac operated actively in the 11th Naval District, San Diego, Calif., until she was placed in reserve, in service, in August 1946.
+Winamac operated actively in the Eleventh Naval District, San Diego, Calif., until she was placed in reserve, in service, in August 1946.
 She then probably assisted in the berthing of ships in the Pacific Reserve Fleet.
 However, her time in reserve was comparatively short, for she was placed in active service in August 1947.
-Reclassified YTM-394 in February 1962, Winamac has served in the 11th Naval District since the summer of 1947 and remained there, providing tug and tow services to ships of the Fleet and standing ready to provide pilotage and waterfront fire protection into late 1979.
+Reclassified as a medium harbor tug, YTM-394, in February 1962, Winamac has served in the Eleventh Naval District since the summer of 1947 and remained there, providing tug and tow services to ships of the Fleet and standing ready to provide pilotage and waterfront fire protection.